shinmao/SecurityLearning/PHP-Code-Audt/README.md

 // lack of schema
 var_dump(parse_url('/localhost.com:80/index'));
 // bool(false)

-// lack of schema, but success if port concatenate with letters! var_dump(parse_url('/localhost.com:80a'));
+// lack of schema, but success if the port concatenate with letters! var_dump(parse_url('/localhost.com:80a'));
 // array(1) { ["path"]=> string(24) "/localhost.com:80a/index" }

 // Error parsing of port
-// index:80 should be path, but be parsed as port var_dump(parse_url('//localhost.com/index:80'));
+// index:80 should be path, but be parsed as port in fact var_dump(parse_url('//localhost.com/index:80'));
 // array(3) { ["host"]=> string(13) "localhost.com" ["port"]=> int(80) ["path"]=> string(9) "/index:80" }